-Mushroom, sage mac and cheese.
-Creamy, really creamy and gooey cheese sauce with a meaty bite from mushrooms, earthy flavor from fresh sage (for an essence of Fall) and a crunchy panko breadcrumb topping.
+Mushroom, sage mac and cheese is creamy, really creamy with a gooey cheese sauce and a meaty bite from mushrooms.
+Earthy flavor from fresh sage (for an essence of fall) and a crunchy panko breadcrumb topping.
 It’s comfort food taken to the next level.

-You may not think the shape matters, but it does.
+The pasta: You may not think the shape matters, but it does.
 I know because I’ve made the mistake before of using a flat bowtie pasta and it just gets weighed down by the heavy cheese sauce.
-Asturdy pasta like elbows, shells or cavatappi are perfect for this.
+A sturdy pasta like elbows, shells or cavatappi are perfect for this.
 Plus, all these pastas have crevices and holes for the cheese sauce to hide in so there’s extra cheese in every bite.

 Yes this is important too!
 Why?
 Well, because it needs to be either broiled, browned and bubbly, or even better is a crunchy breadcrumb topping.
 Even for presentation it just looks better than as if you just made it from a box or a frozen.

-To make this a meal, I added mushrooms, if you are not a fan you can leave them out as well as the sage.
+To make this Mushroom, Sage Mac and Cheese a meal, I added mushrooms.
+If you are not a fan you can leave them out as well as the sage.
 This mac and cheese will be just as delish without them, but it’s even better with them.

 So these are my tips for perfect mac and cheese.
 I like to make it the best it can be because we all want it to look like this…

 The key to any great mac and cheese is the cheese and the cheese sauce, of which there needs to be a lot because there’s nothing worse than a mac and cheese with more pasta than cheese sauce.